 The following is a list of trade and transportation studies the Port of Portland has either funded or helped develop.

-Martin Associates, a Lancaster, PA-based economics research and consulting firm, conducted an economic impact study of the Port’s marine, aviation, and industrial park activities for calendar year 2006 and 2011.
+Martin Associates, a Lancaster, PA-based economics research and consulting firm, conducted an economic impact study of the Port’s marine, aviation, and industrial park activities for calendar year 2006, 2011 and fiscal year 2015.
 The Port has periodically conducted these analyses of its maritime, aviation, and industrial park activities to quantify its contribution towards its mission of enhancing the region’s economy and quality of life.

 The study, performed by Economic Research Group (EDRG), seeks to address the need to apply new methods in order to differentiate transportation projects that are particularly critical for business and economic growth, by asking: (a) why it makes sense to give weight to freight movement and critical business routes in the evaluation and prioritization of transportation investments, and (b) how a methodology and process can be implemented to appropriately take consideration of critical freight and business activities in the decision-making process.
 The Port of Portland partnered with the Portland Business Alliance on this study.